 Can I turn my Windows 7 computer into a hotspot?
 How to share internet via WiFi on Windows 7?
-Unable to create WiFi hotspot in Windows 7?
-If you have those doubts, then the answer is yes -- you can easily make a WiFi hotspot on Windows 7 and use your PC as a WiFi network access point to share your internet connection with any devices that are WiFi enabled, including iPhone, iPad, Android mobile phones, tablets, as well as other laptops.
+Unable to create a WiFi hotspot in Windows 7?
+If you have those doubts, then the answer is yes -- you can easily make a WiFi hotspot on Windows 7 and use your PC as a WiFi network access point to share your internet connection with any devices that are WiFi enabled, including iPhone, iPad, Android mobile phones, tablets, as well as laptops.

 There are 3 best workable solutions for you to turn on WiFi hotpost on 64 bit or 32 bit Windows 7.
 And you can freely create your own WiFi hotspot, public hotspot, virtual WiFi hotspot, or hidden WiFi hotspot as you like.

 Thanks to the hidden virtual Wi-Fi adapter feature in Windows, you are allowed to build a WiFi hotspot access point on your Windows 7.
 But before you are going to do that, the most important thing you need to do is to check if your computer has a working wireless adapter, which is the must-have device to help make wireless hotspots.
 Most laptops and parts of desktops come with a wireless network adapter already installed.
 You can check to see if your computer has one:

 Go to the Device Manager (click on the Start button on your computer and type “device manager” in the search box to locate it), and expand the “Network adapters” option to see if there is a network adapter that includes “wireless” in the name.

 If your Windows 7 computer doesn’t have one, purchase one to install into your computer.
 The universal serial bus (USB) wireless card is a nice choice, because it is small, easy to install and it can be moved around to different computers.
 Make sure the wireless network driver is working properly.
 You can download and install a correct wireless network driver to keep the network adapter or card from issues and errors.